abilandz/PH8124/Lecture_6/Lecture_6.md

 SomeArray=( ${SomeArray[*]/%/SomePattern} ) # append
 ```

-**Example 1:** We have the following starting array which just contains some file names:
+**Example 1:** We have the following starting array, which contains some file names:

 ```bash
 Files=( file_0 file_1 file_2 )
 ```

 How to append to all file names the same file extension '.dat'?
-How to prepend to all file names the same string 'some_'?
+How to prepend the same string 'some_' to all file names?

 The solution to the first question is: